Defense

 Sensor Operator Mission Preparation

-In the context of mission preparation with a tactical drone, the sensor operator plays a crucial role in ensuring the success and effectiveness of the operation.
+In the context of mission preparation with tactical drones, the sensor operator plays a crucial role in ensuring the success and effectiveness of the operation.
 To accomplish this, several factors demand careful consideration.

 Definition of the mission objective